 A professional mediator does not make any judgments, does not give any advice, and never takes sides.
 He will never express his views on whether the solution achieved is the right one, because if it’s acceptable to the parties, it is the right one.

-The skilled mediator gently helps the parties move towards dispute resolution away from concentrating on their rights and liabilities, and towards considering their true needs and interests.
+The skilled commercial mediator gently helps the parties move towards dispute resolution away from concentrating on their rights and liabilities, and towards considering their true needs and interests.